monarch-initiative/monarch-app/docs/Usage/CLI.md

 **Options**:

 * `-f, --format TEXT`: The format of the output (json, yaml, tsv, table)  [default: json]
-* `-o, --output TEXT`: The path to the output file
+* `-O, --output TEXT`: The path to the output file
 * `--help`: Show this message and exit.

 ## `monarch association-table`